 Garlic helps to prevent blood clots from forming, thus reducing the possibility of strokes and heart attacks caused by bloodclots.
 (Hemophiliacs shouldn't use garlic.)

-Garlic helps to prevent cancer, especially of the digestive system, prevents certain tumors from growing larger and reduces the size of certain tumors.
+Garlic helps to prevent cancer, especially of the prostate in men and the digestive system, prevents certain tumors from growing larger and reduces the size of certain tumors.

-Garlic may help to remove heavy metals such as lead and mercury from the body.
+Garlic helps to remove heavy metals such as lead and mercury from the body.

-Raw Garlic is a potent natural antibiotic that works differently than modern antibiotics and kills some strains of bacteria, like staph, that have become immune or resistant to modern antibiotics.
+Raw Garlic is a potent natural antimicrobial that works differently than modern antibiotics and even kills strains of bacteria, like MRSA, that have become resistant to modern antibiotics.

 Garlic has anti-fungal and anti-viral properties.